Ukraine in the Eurovision Song Contest 2010: Background

-The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-NTU confirmed their intentions to participate at the 2010 Eurovision Song Contest on 28 December 2009.
-In the past, the broadcaster had alternated between both internal selections and national finals in order to select the Ukrainian entry.
+As part of its duties as participating broadcaster, NTU organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2010 contest on 28 December 2009.
+In the past, the broadcaster had alternated between both internal selections and national finals in order to select its entry.
 Between 2005 and 2009, NTU had set up national finals to choose both or either the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
-The method was continued to select the 2010 Ukrainian entry.
+The method was continued to select the 2010 entry.

 Before Eurovision

 Original selection

 On 29 December 2009, NTU announced during a press conference that they had internally selected Vasyl Lazarovych to represent Ukraine in Oslo.
 Vasyl Lazarovych's selection as the Ukrainian representative was decided upon from six artists considered by the Arts Council of NTU, with ten out of eleven members voting in favour of Lazarovych.
 On 13 January 2010, NTU announced that they would organise a national final to select his song.
 Composers had the opportunity to submit their songs between 13 January 2010 and 7 February 2010.
-A seven-member selection panel reviewed the received submissions and shortlisted five songs to compete in the national final.
+A seven-member selection panel reviewed the 106 received submissions and shortlisted five songs to compete in the national final.
 On 2 March 2010, the five selected competing songs were announced.

 The final took place on 5 March 2010 at the NTU Studio 1 in Kyiv, hosted by Maria Orlova and Timur Miroshnychenko and broadcast on Pershyi Natsionalnyi as well as online via NTU's official website 1tv.com.ua and the official Eurovision Song Contest website eurovision.tv.
 All five competing songs were performed Vasyl Lazarovych and the winning song, "I Love You", was selected through the combination of votes from a public televote and an expert jury.
 The jury panel consisted of Dmitry Gershinzon (chief manager of Sony Music), Oleksandr Zlotnik (composer), Aniko Rekhviashvili (choreographer), Elena Zagorodnyuk (director of music and entertainment at NTU), Vasyl Ilashchuk (President of NTU) and Vasyl Lazarovych.
 In addition to the performances of the competing songs, 2010 Armenian Eurovision entrant Eva Rivas, 2010 Azerbaijani Eurovision entrant Safura Alizadeh, 2010 Bulgarian Eurovision entrant Miro, 2010 Georgian Eurovision entrant Sopho Nizharadze, Goryachiy Shokolad, Irina Rosenfeld, Tatyana Nedelska and Katya Burzynska performed as guests.